 - Capture your needs.
 Start by understanding who your audience is, the purpose of your project and what will make it a success.
 Our capture guide will help with this stage.

 - Engage your SMEs and stakeholders across the business.
 Get them involved as early as possible to support your project.

 - Break your content down into manageable chunks and think about each chunk’s purpose – do they encourage reflection, offer a chance to practice, or deliver a tutorial?

 - Create an engaging flow.
 Take each chunk and think about the journey you want to take learners on.
 What will motivate them at the start?
 Can you offer choice over the route they take or does the experience need to be linear?
 What would deliver a powerful call to action at the end?

 - Apply best practice online learning design principles as you create your online learning.
 Check out our Elearning Best Practice 101 course for tips on this.

 - Choose your tech.
 Plan out the technology you need for each section of your learner journey.
 What will work best for your learners?
 What tech stack do you have available?
 Can you harness other channels within the business, such as messaging applications or your intranet?
 What data do you want to collect?

 - Finally, plan your launch – it’s just as crucial as the content.
 Think like a marketing and communications team (or get them involved if you can!) and work out how best to promote the program.
 Can you launch it in a way that lets learners answer the question ‘what’s in it for me?’

 Take it further

 Want to delve deeper into creating a successful online blend?
-We’ve created the Digital Learning Skill-up Program to guide you through the process from start to finish.
+We’ve created the Introduction to Elearning Design program to guide you through the process from start to finish.
 You’ll find webinars offering expert advice, practical resources to help you develop your blend, and tips and tricks from industry professionals.
 Designed as an online blended learning program itself, you’ll get the added bonus of experiencing one too!